-A domain join is a feature introduced in Windows 7 that allows the user to securely connect remotely to their work domain using your work network credentials.
+An Active Directory domain is a collection of objects within a Microsoft Active Directory network.
+A domain join is a feature introduced in Windows 7 that allows a user to securely connect remotely to his work domain using his credentials.
 When faced with this type of issue, you will need to investigate your DNS Server and IP parameters for the client carefully.
+For how to set up a domain, see the following link.
+Also for how to add a second DC, see the following link.
+For how to join a PC to a Domain, see the following link.

 To fix this issue, please follow the recommendations below.